Meet the ICA Staff

 Program Manager of Intercultural Affairs

-A native of Los Angeles, David earned his bachelor’s degree in sociology and a minor in bible studies from Biola University, where he also began his career in higher education.
-He has also earned his master of science degree in college counseling and student development from Azusa Pacific University, where he has specialized in student leadership and development at institutions such as Biola University, Concordia University Irvine, and California Baptist University, with a focus on holistic development.
-He now serves as the program manager of Intercultural Affairs in supporting ICA diversity initiatives through large-scale club events and administrative support as well as managing the day-to-day operations at the Howard A. White Center (HAWC).
-For questions regarding large-scale club events, ICA programming, or the HAWC, please contact david.gomez2@pepperdine.edu for any questions and further support.
+A native of the San Fernando Valley, David earned his bachelor’s degree in Sociology and a minor in Biblical Studies from Biola University, where he began his higher education career.
+He has also earned his master of science degree in College Counseling and Student Development from Azusa Pacific University, where he specialized in student leadership, programming, and development at institutions such as Biola University, Concordia University Irvine, and California Baptist University.
+He serves as the Program Manager of Intercultural Affairs, supporting ICA diversity initiatives through large-scale club events, providing administrative support, and managing the day-to-day operations at the Howard A. White Center (HAWC).